rahaug/laravel-front-sms/README.md

 Your user model (or auth model) must have a phone field.
 The field key can be customized in the your env.

+**Country code**

+The package prevalidates receipients.
+All messages must have a known geographic region.
+This can be set three ways:

+1. By specifying ISO XYZ number.
+E.g. +4790012345
+2. By specifying a `country_code` field on the user model (database column or Eloquent accessor)
+3. Setting default region in the config file.

 ## Usage

 Predefined messages